ndaversa/hubot-jira-bot/README.md

      - a comment is left on the ticket
      - the ticket is in progress
      - the ticket is resolved

+You will also be notified (without watching the ticket when):
+     - you are mentioned on the ticket
+     - you are assigned to the ticket

 To enable or disable this feature you can send the following directly to hubot:

 > jira disable notifications